KTH-RPL/Pluto-ATRV/README.md

 The robot is owned by professor Patric Jensfelt, and used for projects by doctoral student Waqas Ali (2024-), reach out if you are interested.

 ## The robot is making noise during operation, is this normal?
-There are several sources of noise.
+There are several sources of noise, which are not cause for alarm.
 The sounds that are emitted normally but which might be interpreted as problematic are the lidar and engine belts.
 While the sensor rig is on, the Livox lidar emits a "grinding", almost "sandy" noise.
-When the robot turns, it sometimes emits a sharp thumping sound.
+When the robot moves, it sometimes emits a sharp thumping sound.
 This is a sound coming from an engine belt.

+It can be hard to recognize if these are the sounds that are being heard.
+Think critically on if you believe the sounds emanating are actually signs of damage, or just normal operation.

 ## Why is the robot not moving?
 Here are the most likely reasons for why the robot is not moving.
 Check in the following order